 Le Plaza Centre Cinéma in Geneva

-The historic cinema is undergoing renovation and will reopen in 2026.
+The historic cinema is undergoing renovation and will reopen soon.

 Transformed into a cultural complex, le Plaza Centre Cinema will feature the restored cinema theatre, an immersive room, exhibition spaces, a bookstore-shop, a restaurant and a cinema hotel.